-The Box-Cox transformation estimates a lambda value, as shown below, which minimizes the standard deviation of a standardized transformed variable.
+The Box-Cox transformation estimates a lambda value, as shown in the following table, which minimizes the standard deviation of a standardized transformed variable.
 The resulting transformation is Yλ when λ ҂ 0 and ln Y when λ = 0.

-This method searches through many types of transformations.
-The following table shows some common transformations, where Y' is the transform of the data Y:
+The Box-Cox method searches through many types of transformations.
+The following table shows some common transformations where Y' is the transform of the data Y.

 Lambda (λ) value

 The Johnson transformation optimally selects one of three families of distribution to transform the data to follow a normal distribution.

 γ + η ln [(x – ε) / (λ + ε – x)]